Skip to main content

 Your housing association or council should have a policy on tenancy transfers.

-How long a transfer will take
+How long a transfer takes

 You usually go on a waiting list for a transfer unless you have a very urgent need.